monikakaczan/Bookmark_manager/README.md

 ```

 ### User Stories:
 ```
 As a user,
 so I can view my bookmarks
 I want to be able to see my bookmarks

 |     Noun      |      verb     |
 | ------------- | ------------- |
 | user          | view          |
 | bookmarks     |               |

+Add new bookmarks
+As a user,
+so I can add new bookmarks
+I want to be able to add new bookmarks